 Val Saint Lambert is a well known crystal manufacturer which originated in 1826 in Belgium and which has been creating beautiful crystal pieces ever since that time.
 It got its name of Val Saint Lambert due to the fact of it first being created in an abandoned abbey of that same name.

-The abbey was undoubtedly named after St. Lambert who was a bishop in the City of Maastricht in The Netherlands and who was killed in the year 705.
-Maastricht is only a couple of miles from the border of Belgium.
-So much for that brief history lesson!
+The abbey gets its name after St. Lambert, a bishop in the City of Maastricht in the Netherlands, who died in 705.
+Maastricht is only a few miles from the border of Belgium.
+That's a brief history lesson for you!

-This post commemorates that most thoughtful of beautiful gifts and will offer lasting views of the tulips for a much longer length of time than their brief sojourn from bulb to plant to glorious bloom would otherwise entail because of these photos taken in the days following that most generous of gifts.
+This post commemorates the most thoughtful of beautiful gifts and will offer lasting views of the tulips for much longer than their brief life from bulb to plant to glorious bloom would otherwise entail because of these photos taken in the days following that most generous of gifts.

 Closeup of the inside of a tulip flower